awsdocs/aws-cdk-guide/doc_source/doc-history.md

 # Document History for the AWS CDK Developer Guide<a name="doc-history"></a>

-This document is based on the following release of the AWS Cloud Development Kit \(AWS CDK\)\.
+This document reflects the following release of the AWS Cloud Development Kit \(AWS CDK\)\.
 + **API version: 1\.18\.0**
 + **Latest documentation update:** November 25, 2019